AnumitaS/AnuSamEcgAlgo/README.md

 # AnuSamEcgAlgo
 # Ultra-Fast Vectorized QRS Detector

 An ultra-low complexity, time-domain QRS detector built entirely on native NumPy vectorization.
+This algorithm only use Numpy library.

 ## Key Breakthroughs
 * **Generational Speed:** 3x to 700x faster than Wavelets, Hilbert Transform, and NeuroKit2 baselines.